Deel, Inc.: History

-In March 2025, Rippling filed a complaint against Deel, accusing Deel of corporate espionage.
+In March 2025, Rippling filed a complaint against Deel, accusing the company of corporate espionage.
 Deel has denied any wrongdoing.
-In June 2025, Deel filed an amneded complaint alleging that Rippling stole its Employer of Record product, citing evidence of repeated infiltration by a Rippling employee using a fake company to access propritary documents and data.
+In June 2025, Deel filed an amended complaint alleging that Rippling stole its Employer of Record product, citing evidence of repeated infiltration by a Rippling employee using a fake company to access proprietary documents and data.
 On August 29, 2025, Keith O'Brien, the former Rippling executive associated with these allegations and who later became a paid witness for Rippling, dropped his lawsuit alleging surveillance.

 On June 3, 2025, Deel surpassed a $1 billion annual run rate in Q1, with 75% year-over-year revenue growth from April 2024 to April 2025.
+In 2024, Deel was named to CNBC's Disruptor 50, and in September 2025, Deel was named in the top 10 of the Forbes Cloud 100 2025 List.

 In October 2025, Deel raised a US $300 million Series E funding round co-led by Ribbit Capital and Andreessen Horowitz, bringing its valuation to approximately US $17.3 billion.

 In November 2025, Deel appointed former Intuit executive Joe Kauffman as President and Chief Financial Officer, signalling the company’s intent to prepare for an initial public offering.
+Also during 2025, Deel appointed a chief risk officer, chief compliance officer, and general counsel.

+In January 2026, it was reported that the United States Department of Justice had launched a criminal investigation into Deel over allegations that the company hired a corporate spy to leak confidential information about rival Rippling.
+Deel countered with a lawsuit against Rippling, alleging espionage.

+Deel acquired Israeli AI cybersecurity firm Clarity in August 2026.

+Sponsorship

+In December 2025, Arsenal F.C. announced Deel as the club's new human resources partner.
+In May 2026, Deel was announced as Arsenal's new sleeve sponsor.